Green mung dal payasam (Paruppu payasam)

 Toast the cashew nuts on a pan on low heat till lightly browned and set aside.

-Add the mung beans, jaggery, ground cardamom, 3/4 of the toasted coconut and water and bring to a boil.
-Simmer quite vigorously for about 1 1/2- 2 hours till the beans are cooked down and begin to disintegrate.
-If you want a creamy texture, remove 1/4th of the cooked beans and mash with a spatula or a blender, add back to the mix and stir in.
+Add the mung beans, jaggery, ground cardamom, 3/4 of the toasted coconut, and water and bring to a boil.
+Simmer quite vigorously for about 1 1/2- 2 hours until the beans are cooked down and begin to disintegrate.
+If you want a creamy texture, remove 1/4th of the cooked beans and mash with a spatula or a blender, add back to the mix, and stir in.
 Taste and adjust the sugar and cardamom.
 The payasam should have a very thick consistency, much like a thick custard.

 You can serve this payasam either warm or at room temperature.
-Load into small bowls and top with a couple of pinches of toasted coconut and toasted cashew nuts.
+Load into small bowls and top with pinches of toasted coconut and toasted cashew nuts.